Skip to main content

 Can I access services protected by the VPN without installing anything?

-A limited range of the services available through the VPN can also be accessed at uhvpn.herts.ac.uk (Secure Access Service website).
+A limited range of the services available through the VPN can be accessed at uhvpn.herts.ac.uk (Secure Access Service website) without the need to download the VPN client first.
 Please note that the Remote Desktop service is unavailable through the Secure Access Service website.

 VPN and multi-factor authentication (MFA)